aquasecurity/starboard/README.md

 | [kubehunterreports][kubehunterreports-crd]     | kubehunter   | aquasecurity.github.io | false      | KubeHunterReport   |
 | [configauditreports][configauditreports-crd]   | configaudit  | aquasecurity.github.io | true       | ConfigAuditReport  |

-See [Custom Security Resources Specification](SECURITY_CRDS_SPEC.md) for the detailed explanation of custom resources used by Starboard and their lifecycle.
+See [Custom Security Resources Specification][starboard-crds-spec] for the detailed explanation of custom resources used by Starboard and their lifecycle.

 ## Starboard CLI